What Trauma Really Is

 For me, the safest option as a child was to go unseen.
 Flying under the radar wasn't strategy — it was survival.
 Getting noticed usually meant getting hurt.
 And sometimes it didn't even matter what I did.
 I could tell the truth, lie, follow the rules, or break them.
 The abuse would come anyway — without warning, without logic, without any consistent relationship to my behavior.
 So I stayed out of the house whenever I could.
 When I couldn't, I hid.

-In context, those adaptations were necessary.
-They worked.
+But fear that deep doesn't dissolve.
+It mutates.
+My temperament became volatile — lashing out, breaking things, turning the pressure inward when there was nowhere else for it to go.
+When overwhelmed, I shut down and waited it out alone.
+Those adaptations worked.
 They kept me alive.
-But they came at the cost of something I didn't notice losing until I had already been losing it for years: the erosion of any stable sense of who I actually was.
+But they came at the cost of something I didn't notice losing until I had already been losing it for years: any stable sense of who I actually was.

 // The Survival Spectrum